jclachance/BOFdat/README.md

 ### Example use

-A full biomass objective function stoichiometric coefficients determination from experimental data fetched from literature for the E.coli model iML1515 is available in the Example folder.
+A full biomass objective function stoichiometric coefficients determination from experimental data fetched from literature for the *E.coli* model *i*ML1515 is available in the Example folder.
 The files used are also provided.

 ### Documentation